saasbook/AV102/transcripts/week4/bugs_and_debugging.md

-yes - so I mean there's ... we're also delivering this course doing our best to try and make sure that these issues are not encountered and that the ... to a certain extent the students can be focusing on the I guess you might say that the key software engineering issues such as the red green and refactor and the behaviour driven development and so on.
+yes - so I mean there's ... we're also delivering this course doing our best to try and make sure that these issues are not encountered and that the ... to a certain extent the students can be focusing on - you know - the I guess you might say they're the "key" software engineering issues such as the red green and refactor and the behaviour driven development and so on.
-We don't want people to be stuck staring at this and saying I have to submit this homework or I have to get this site out for my client and I just don't know how it works and the I'm stuck
+We don't want people to be stuck staring at this and saying I have to submit this homework or I have to get this site out for my client and I just don't know how it works and the - I'm stuck!
 ... to the extent possible we don't want people encountering these things but as ... we're using a real professional developer's stack here as time moves on